 The materials solutions adopted for light water SMRs do not need to differ significantly from those adopted for standard LWRs.
 Likewise, the materials of choice for SMRs of GenIV technology can be in principle the same as those for larger scale re-actors.
 However, this one-to-one translation of materials solutions through reactor scales, which is certainly useful for faster licensing of prototypes and first-of-a-kind reactors, may not necessarily be the best choice in general terms.
-For instance, Ti alloys may be an option for the vessel and perhaps the internals of light water SMRs [98], because they offer reasonably good mechanical properties (no ductile-brittle transition temperature) and corrosion resistance (no need for anticorrosion cladding in the vessel), interestingly combined with lower activation (remote handling activation level reached after 30-35 years) and lower weight (about 1.5 times less) than steels.
-The latter two features enable easier recycling and facilitate transport of pre-fabricated reactor parts, respectively.
-There are, however, several downsides: little experience with Ti-alloy use in nuclear environments (Ti is a hydride-former and therefore prone to delayed cracking) and price (up to one order of magnitude higher than steels).
-Ti is also penalised by being 10 times scarcer on earth than Fe.
-Even though it belongs to the top 10 most abundant elements in the earth's crust [99], it was recently added to the list of critical raw materials of the EU [100].
-The latter point makes the use of Ti alloys unsuitable for large plants.
-But, in the case of small size reactors, the advantages that Ti alloys may bring in terms of transport, handling and recycling might compensate their shortcomings in the long term.
-Thus, moving to a different, and so far unexploited, type of alloy, with overall not astonishingly better mechanical or corrosion resistance properties, but with better properties from a circularity and sustainability perspective, for example such that critical raw materials are excluded from its composition, may eventually provide increased sustainability as a balance to slightly lower performance or higher costs.
+For instance, moving to a different, and so far unexploited, type of alloy, with overall not astonishingly better mechanical or corrosion resistance properties, but with better properties from a circularity and sustainability perspective, for example such that critical raw materials are excluded from its composition, may eventually provide increased sustainability as a balance to slightly lower performance or higher costs.
 These are thus variables that acquire ever higher importance and need to be included in the equation for the selection of nuclear materials for reactors of any technology readiness level, including established technologies.
 They become an important push towards the development of new materials, in addition to the traditional and obvious need to improve their properties in connection with operational requirements.

 Concerning reinforced concrete, when looking into the future, there is a need to adapt current understandings of cement and concrete chemistry to new raw materials, new concrete constituents, especially novel binders, other than traditional cement.
-This is required to both improve the sustainability of the nuclear structural materials and take advantage of the notable benefits of such alternate materials (e.g., reduced permeability, potentially improved stability under irradiation etc.) [80].
+This is required to both improve the sustainability of the nuclear structural materials and take advantage of the notable benefits of such alternate materials (e.g., reduced permeability, potentially improved stability under irradiation etc.) [86].

-The fuel cycle is also an important aspect to improve the economy, circularity and sustainability of nuclear energy, as it enables the extraction of higher amounts of energy from the same quantity of uranium ore [101].
+The fuel cycle is also an important aspect to improve the economy, circularity and sustainability of nuclear energy, as it enables the extraction of higher amounts of energy from the same quantity of uranium ore [104].
 This can be done by going to higher fuel burn-up in GEN II/III reactors, while better controlling the evolution of fuel during its irradiation in reactor.
 Being able to burn a much larger proportion of actinides or even producing burnable actinides using fast reactors would dramatically reduce the primary resources needed and the waste produced.
-Spent fuel management strategies including single and multiple recycling of plutonium [102,103,104] and partitioning and transmutation of minor actinides [105,106] must also be put into play to make progress in the circularity and sustainability.
-This will, however, affect the Pu concentration and its isotopic vector in the fuel and lead to higher Am contents (from Pu), which will increase the radioprotection requirements during fuel fabrication [107].
+Spent fuel management strategies including single and multiple recycling of plutonium [105,106,107] and partitioning and transmutation of minor actinides [108,109] must also be put into play to make progress in the circularity and sustainability.
+This will, however, affect the Pu concentration and its isotopic vector in the fuel and lead to higher Am contents (from 241Pu), which will increase the radioprotection requirements during fuel fabrication [110].